James Fuller McKinley

-James Fuller McKinley (February 22, 1880 – January 17, 1941) was a career officer in the United States Army.
-He attained the rank of major general and served as Adjutant General of the United States Army from 1933 to 1935.
+James Fuller McKinley (February 22, 1880 – January 17, 1941) was an American military officer who served as Adjutant General of the United States Army from 1933 to 1935.
+He attained the rank of major general.

 Early life

 James Fuller McKinley was born in San Francisco, California on February 22, 1880, a son of James McKinley and Eliza Howe (Fuller) McKinley.
 McKinley's relations included William McKinley, his father's brother.
 In 1898, he graduated from Canton High School in Canton, Ohio.

 Start of career

 On June 24, 1898, he enlisted for service in the Volunteers during the Spanish–American War and became a private in Company I, 8th Ohio Infantry Regiment.
 McKinley enlisted at the same time as his first cousin, John Dewalt Barber.
 William McKinley was serving as president, and some friends suggested he appoint his nephews as officers, but they preferred to enlist so they would not be accused of receiving special treatment.
 The unit arrived in Siboney, Cuba on July 11, 1898, performed garrison duties, and departed in August after suffering several non-combat losses due to tropical diseases.
 McKinley was mustered out on November 21, 1898.

 After being discharged, McKinley applied for a commission in the Regular Army, which he received on February 6, 1899.
 Appointed a second lieutenant of cavalry, he was assigned to the 6th Cavalry Regiment and served in the Philippines, including detached duty as aide-de-camp to General Samuel Baldwin Marks Young.
 While in the Philippines, he was promoted to first lieutenant in the 11th Cavalry, but continued to serve as Young's aide.
 While serving in the Philippines, McKinley took part in battles at Cullenbeng and Aligangan, for which he received Silver Star citations that were later converted to awards of the Silver Star medal.

 In 1901, Young returned to the United States, and McKinley continued to serve as his aide.
-When Young traveled to Europe to attend Imperial German Army maneuvers in 1903, McKinley went with him.
-In 1903, McKinley requested to return to the Philippines.
+When Young traveled to Europe to attend Imperial German Army maneuvers in 1903, McKinley went with him.In 1903, McKinley requested to return to the Philippines.
 He participated in several engagements in the Sulu Archipelago, and received commendations from Generals Hugh L. Scott and Leonard Wood.

 McKinley left the Philippines in 1906, and was promoted to captain before being assigned to duty in Cuba.
 He returned to the United States in 1909 and was assigned to duty with the 11th Cavalry at Fort Oglethorpe, Georgia.
 In 1910, McKinley was selected for attendance at the Army School of the Line, from which he graduated in 1911.
 From 1911 to 1916, McKinley served with the 11th Cavalry and was assigned as the regimental adjutant.